PvPClt/project/album_en.md

 ![](Images/En_Album_47.jpg)

-In the confessional of a Russian church.
+Russia.
+In the confessional of a Russian Orthodox church.

 **Repentant sinner:**